danielclements/TJ-Dean-Portfolio/README.md

 # TJ Dean Tattoo Portfolio

 This project came to light as a good friend of mine is an apprentice tattoo artist and he wanted a way to show the world his work.
 I wanted to build him a webpage where not only could he display his art work, but a place where people can find out all the information needed when choosing a new tattoo artist.
-As Tj progresses so will the web page, In the future people will be able to see his progression through the portofolio setion.
+As Tj progresses so will the web page, In the future people will be able to see his progression through the portfolio section.

 ## UX

-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.
+For this project I wanted to create a sight that was easy to navigate and had all the information no more than 2 clicks away, for that reason I decided to go for a single page design broken in to different sections as I believe this also creates a smoother experience for the user.

 In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
 - As a user type, I want to perform an action, so that I can achieve a goal.